Multi-Winner Voting with Approval Preferences: -like Rules

-The second phase is only relevant if fewer than $k$ have been put in the committee $W$ so far.
-If $|W| < k$, we add have to add $k - |W|$ additional candidates in $W$.
-Many properties of Rule X do not depend on the specific way in which these $k - |W|$ candidates are selected.\footnotemark A concrete and recommendable way to fill the committee is to use seq-\phragmen{} but with initial budgets defined in the following fashion: We set the starting budget of each voter to their budget after the first phase of the Rule~X. To be more concrete, assume phase one ends with round $r'$.
-In the discrete formulation of seq-\phragmen{} the starting loads are $y_0(i)=\nicefrac k n - x_{r'}(i)$.
-Then seq-\phragmen{} proceeds as usual until to desired committee size is reached. \end{abcrule}
+The second phase is only relevant if fewer than $k$~candidates have been put in the committee~$W$ so far.
+If $|W| < k$, we have to add $k - |W|$ additional candidates to $W$.
+Many properties of the Method of Equal Shares do not depend on the specific way in which these $k - |W|$ candidates are selected.\footnotemark{} A concrete and recommendable way to fill the committee is to use seq-\phragmen{} but with initial budgets defined in the following fashion: When using the continuous formulation, we set the starting budget of each voter to their budget after the first phase of the Method of Equal Shares; this starting budget increases as usual as time advances.
+Alternatively, we can use the discrete formulation of seq-\phragmen{}: if the first phase ends with round $r'$, the starting loads are $y_0(i)= - x_{r'}(i)$.
+Then seq-\phragmen{} proceeds as usual until the desired committee size is reached. \end{abcrule}

+The name of the rule corresponds to the two elements of its definition.
+First, each voter is initially given an equal share of the budget that she can spend for ``buying'' candidates.
+Second, when a candidate is selected, its cost is split as equally as possible among the voters who approve the candidate (each voter covers an equal share of the cost of the candidate).